Tropical Amplitudes: Explicit computations

-This accomplishes the {step 1} of section \ref{sec:ptlklim}, in the sense that only massless states can propagate on long distances of order $T/\ap$ and to the contrary, nothing prevent massive states to propagate in the tori of the region $\cF^-(L)$.
-After performing the {step 2} they will give contributions located at the point of $\Mtgn14$ where the loop is contracted to a point: counter-terms and higher order operators.

-To achieve a full KP decomposition, one still has to deal with the positions of the punctures.
-Firstly, the splitting \eqref{e:splitfunddom} induces a similar decomposition of $\cM_{1,4}$ into two domains depending on $L$, defined by the position of $\tau$ in $\cF$
+To complete the decomposition, we have to deal with the positions of the punctures.
+Firstly, note that the splitting \eqref{e:splitfunddom} induces a similar decomposition of $\cM_{1,4}$ into two domains depending on $L$, defined by the position of $\tau$ in ${\mathcal F}$

-Then in $\Mgn14^-(L)$, there is nothing to do since the positions of the punctures can be integrated out completely.
-In $\Mgn14^+(L)$ however, it is well known since \cite{Green:1982sw} (see also \cite{D'Hoker:1994yr}) that to obtain a sensible result in the $\apt$ limit one should split the integration domain spanned the punctures into three regions, one for each inequivalent ordering of the graph.
-Hence $\Mgn14^+(L)$ is split further into three {disjoint} domains depending on $\tau$, labeled by the three inequivalent permutations under reversal symmetry $\sigma\in\mathfrak S_3/\IZ_2=\{(123),(231),(312)\}$ defined by
+In $\Mgn14^-(L)$, the positions of the punctures can be integrated out directly.
+In $\Mgn14^+(L)$ however, it is well known that to take correctly the $\apt$ limit, one should split the integration domain spanned the punctures into three regions, one for each inequivalent ordering of the graph~\cite{Green:1982sw,D'Hoker:1994yr}.
+Hence $\Mgn14^+(L)$ is split further into three {disjoint} domains, labeled by the three permutations inequivalent under reversal symmetry $\sigma\in\mathfrak S_3/\IZ_2=\{(123),(231),(312)\}$ defined by